delvinsalman/Bot/README.md

 _Remember to use your terminal to install, run and or check if you have these items installed._

+## Download

+First download the zip folder and then proceed to open it using any IDE of your choose.

 ## Install

 **Install Python** https://www.dataquest.io/blog/installing-python-on-mac/